The Problem

 The Solution

-The problem here is only a problem because we expected a previous if condition to protect us from errors in a subsequent condition.
+The problem here occurs because we expected an earlier condition in the same expression to protect us from errors in a later condition.
 There are many ways to avoid this.

 if some_model.nil? || some_model.some_attr # || ...